 The process of establishing SNIG (Sistema Nacional de Informação Geográfica) started in February 1986, with the publication of decision SEIC 2/86 of the Secretary of State for Research and Development.
 It created a task force -consisting of the representatives of the main actors in the GI area- whose mission was to study the creation of a national SDI and to propose to the Secretary of State the corresponding actions to be taken by the Government.
 As a result of the studies and activities carried out by this task force, the Portuguese SNIG was created in 1990 through Decree-Law no. 53/90.
-This law also established the CNIG (Centro Nacional de Informação Geográfica) as a governmental research centre with the mission of coordinating and implementing the SNIG (http://cnig.igeo.pt/index old.html).
-CNIG is thus an agency from the public central administration.
-It is not an association of members.
-CNIG is supported by a number of other institutions helping with the implementation of the physical network and with the development of tools to access and explore the GI.
-The main mission of CNIG was thus the development of a network of geographical information producers.
-For the development of this network it provided material and technical support to each node of the system.
-To become a formal member of the network, each information provider has to sign an agreement with CNIG.
-CNIG is however not a data producer, which allows CNIG to focus on its main mission: the development of the Portuguese SDI.
+This law also established the CNIG (Centro Nacional de Informação Geográfica) as a governmental research centre with the mission of coordinating and implementing the SNIG (CNIGwebsite is no longer online).